jerrybopara/ansible_playbook_csf/README.md

 	- Now our new full command will be `$ allowip "ip=XX.XX.XX.XX name=NAME"`

 *** Let's test it now -

 ```
 $ allowip "ip=11.22.33.44 name=JerryHome"
 ```
+- This command will whitelist your given ip at all the servers, which you've in Inventory File.
 - Here `"ip=11.22.33.44 name=JerryHome"` is the `$1` Value, which we defined above in `~/.bash_aliases` & `csf_allow_ip.yml`.

 #### - I hope this small thing will be helpfull for anyone, who's planing something smiliar.